unl-cchil/dogimpulsivitymeta-analysis/README.md

 </tr>
 <tr>
 <td>description</td>
-<td><code itemprop="description">The dataset from the paper [Impulsivity as a trait in domestic dogs (Canis familiaris): A systematic review and meta-analysis](https://doi.org/10.31234/osf.io/ctfns).
+<td><code itemprop="description">The dataset from the paper <a href="https://doi.org/10.1037/com0000352">Impulsivity as a trait in domestic dogs (<i>Canis familiaris</i>): A systematic review and meta-analysis</a>.
 One data file contains all records from PsychINFO, Scopus, and Web of Science collected on 2022-06-18.
 Each sources has it's own sheet in the Excel file, and they include all of the metadata from each record.
 Each row represents a record.
 The second data file comprises the 64 reviewed studies and includes study metadata as well as effect size information for analyzed studies.
 Each row represents a study (reports could have more than one study).</code></td>
 </tr>
 </tr>
 <tr>